 Do I Need a Water Filter That Removes PFAS Chemicals?

-And while soil cleanup is underway in several states where PFAS levels are high, it has yet to begin in most areas.
+And while soil cleanup is underway in several states where contamination levels are high, it has yet to begin in most areas.
 Meanwhile, these dangerous chemicals that we know little about continue a slow creep into our water supplies.

-The bottom line is that we have an unpredictable environmental crisis on our hands with no clear solution in sight, making a home filtration system the best protection for you and your family against toxic PFAS.
+The bottom line is that we have an unpredictable environmental crisis on our hands with no clear solution in sight, making a home filtration system the best protection for you and your family against toxic chemicals.

 How to Test for PFAS in Water

-If you don’t have one nearby, try Simple Lab’s Tap Score PFAS Water Test.
+If you don’t have one nearby, try Simple Lab’s Tap Score Water Test.
 It covers 14 of the most common forever chemicals, including PFOA and PFOS.

 The testing process is simple and affordable.
 Kits include everything you need.
 Just collect a sample of your well or city water and mail it to their laboratory in the postage-paid box provided.
 You’ll get results in about a week, including a list of steps to take next.
 It’s actionable information.